canopas/android-developer-roadmap-2023/README.md

 ### Practicle 1

 #### Develop an onboard and sign-in screen for Messaging application
-* App should responsive for different resolutions.
+* App will have 3 Activities - Onboard, signIn and Home activity
 * The onboard screen should provide a brief introduction to the app's features, such as messaging, voice and video calls, and file sharing.
+  - Show images, title and subtitle to introduce app functionality.
+  - Add button to check next/previous features.
+Also skip button to skip onboarding flow.
 * The sign-in screen should allow the user to enter their email and password, and validation should be added to ensure the user enters a valid email address and password.
 * After a successful login, the user should be redirected to the Home screen.
+  - On Home screen should show list of chat which sender detail,latest message and message time.
-* The user should not be able to go back to the login screen once redirected to the Home screen.
+  - The user should not be able to go back to the login screen once redirected to the Home screen.
+* App should responsive for different resolutions.
 * Add support for day/night theme.
+* You can use any images or placeholder to make UI eyecatchy
+* Add should follow material guildlines
 * Here's [UI for refrence](https://cdn.dribbble.com/userupload/3719280/file/original-5d6d206acf8adf5458091206369445f1.png?compress=1&resize=752x)

 ### Practicle 2
 #### Develop collapsing toolbar for News application
+* App will have one activity
-* The toolbar should initially display the app's logo and title.
+* The toolbar on screen should initially display the app's logo and title.
 * As the user scrolls down to read an article, the toolbar should collapse to provide more space for the article.
+  - You can use any dummy text/images as article content.
-* When the user reaches the end of the article and reverse scrolls, the toolbar should re-expand and display the app's title
+* When the user reaches the end of the article and reverse scrolls, the toolbar should re-expand and display the app's logo & title
+* You can use any images or placeholder to make UI eyecatchy
+* Add should follow material guildlines
 * Here's [UI for refrence](https://cdn.dribbble.com/users/663782/screenshots/3742414/media/67464fde751beb373b4c6fa962edf718.gif)

 ### Practicle 3
 #### Implement Survey application
+* App will have one activity
+* On Home screen display survey form
+  - Survey form should show question, 4 options and button for next question.
+  - Show progress as user answer the question
+* Once the survey is completed, show a pop-up message thanking the user
+  - Use custom dialog to thanks user.
+  - Dialog will have UI to show thanks message, image and button to complete servey
+* Asks at least 3 questions with 4 options each.
 * App should ask user about shopping experience.
-* Asks at least 3 questions with 4 options each.
-* Once the survey is completed, show a pop-up message thanking the user
+* You can use any images or placeholder to make UI eyecatchy
+* Add should follow material guildlines
 * Here's [UI for refrence](https://cubicleninjas.com/wp-content/uploads/2021/01/NA-2021-Web-Questionnaire-3.jpg)

 # Android Activity